allianz/geofeed/README.md

 ## License

-This data is released under the [CC0 1.0 Universal (Public Domain Dedication)](LICENSE).
+This data is released under the [MIT License)](LICENSE).
 You are free to copy, modify, distribute, and use the data for any purpose without restriction.